Bloodstone Gemstone Information

-In the trade, 'Blood Jasper' is sometimes used to refer to Bloodstone, as well as 'Heliotrope'.
-The trade name, Heliotrope, is slowly fading from commercial use when referring to the gemstone, but it is still commonly used for reference to the mineral.
+In the trade, 'blood jasper' is sometimes used to refer to bloodstone, as well as 'heliotrope'.
+The trade name, heliotrope, is slowly fading from commercial use when referring to the gemstone, but it is still commonly used in reference to the mineral.

 Bloodstone Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top

 Bloodstone dates back through historical and ancient times.
-The trade name of 'Heliotrope' originated from the belief that gemstones were once thought to reflect the sun, derived from Greek words, ήλιος and τρέπειν, which means the 'Turning Sun'.
+The trade name of 'heliotrope' originated from the belief that gemstones were once thought to reflect the sun, derived from the Greek words, ήλιος and τρέπειν, which mean 'the turning sun'.
 Heliotrope is also mentioned in Boccaccio's stories in the Book of Prince Galehaut, known as the 'Decameron'.

 Bloodstone was once used in medicines and aphrodisiacs throughout India.
-It was held in very high regards for its metaphysical and crystal powers.
-To this day, Bloodstone remains one of the most popular gemstones used by alternative healers.
-Physically, Bloodstone is thought to alleviate pain associated from hemorrhages, as well as stomach, intestinal and bowel problems.
-Most famously, Bloodstone is thought to be able to purify blood and improve blood circulation in its wearer.
-Christians believed the red spots of Bloodstone were thought to be the blood of Jesus and therefore possess the miraculous healing powers of the Son of God.
+It was held in very high regard for its metaphysical and crystal powers.
+To this day, bloodstone remains one of the most popular gemstones used by alternative healers.
+Physically, bloodstone is thought to alleviate pain associated from hemorrhages, as well as stomach, intestinal and bowel problems.
+Most famously, bloodstone is thought to be able to purify blood and improve circulation in its wearer.
+For centuries, Christians believed that the red spots of bloodstone were the blood of Jesus and therefore possessed the miraculous healing powers of the Son of God.

-Bloodstone is the Stone Aries, as well as Pisces and Scorpio.
+Bloodstone is the stone for Aries, as well as Pisces and Scorpio.
 It is also the planetary stone for Mars.
-Bloodstone is associated with the Element of Fire and is believed to have a very strong protective energy, linked with the first Root Chakra.
-It can also support the Heart Chakra as well, but because it holds such strong energy, practitioners advise to use the stone with extreme caution.
-Bloodstone was once the original birthstone for March, but is now an alternative birthstone for Aquamarine.
-Precious Gems have long been used for their own specific gemstone meanings and abilities.
+Bloodstone is associated with the element of fire and is believed to have a very strong protective energy, linked with the root chakra.
+It can also be used on the heart chakra as well, but because it holds such strong energy, practitioners advise using the stone with extreme caution.
+Bloodstone was once the original birthstone for March, but is now an alternative birthstone for aquamarine.
+Precious gems have long been used for their own specific gemstone meanings and abilities.

 Bloodstone Gemstone and Jewelry Design Ideas Back to Top

-Bloodstone is often used for the making seals and insignias.
-They are most popular for the production of men's rings.
-Bloodstone is also very popular for gemstone collectors and for making religious gemstone carvings, such as crucifixes and martyrs.
+Bloodstone is often used for the making of seals and insignia.
+It is most popular for the production of men's rings.
+Bloodstone is also very popular for gemstone collectors and for making religious gemstone carvings, such as those of crucifixes and martyrs.

 Bloodstone is a variety of quartz, making it very durable and suitable for any type of jewelry design.
 Bloodstone is also very affordable and large stones can be easily found, which is why it is prized by many jewelers and designers around the world.
 Bloodstone is one of the most popular gemstones for alternative healing and other metaphysical purposes, because it is one of the few untreated gemstones, which is important for crystal healing.
-Nearly every type of jewelry imaginable can be crafted from Bloodstone for both men and women, worn for their crystal energy and power.
+Nearly every type of jewelry imaginable can be crafted from bloodstone for both men and women, and worn for its crystal energy.

-Gemstone Caring and Cleaning for your Bloodstone and Gemstone Jewelry Back to Top
+Bloodstone Gemstone and Jewelry Care and Cleaning Back to Top

-Care should always be taken when wearing or storing Bloodstone.
-Do not use harsh chemicals or cleaners when caring for your Bloodstone jewelry.
-It is also suggested to remove any gemstones and jewelry before engaging in physical activity, such as sports and exercise, as well as prior to performing daily household chores, such as washing dishes.
+Care should always be taken when wearing or storing bloodstone.
+Do not use harsh chemicals or cleaners when caring for your bloodstone jewelry.
+It is also recommended to remove any gemstones and jewelry before engaging in vigorous physical activity, such as sports and exercise, as well as prior to performing daily household chores, such as washing dishes.
 Avoid exposure to extreme heat and temperature fluctuations.
 When storing your gemstones, wrap them in a soft cloth or place them inside a fabric-lined box.
 Always store gems separately from one another to prevent damage to your gemstone jewelry.